Vasanth0909/soulfit-azure-project-node-/README.md

 ## Contributing
 This project is a collaborative effort, and each team member has a specific role:

-1. Development and Deployment(Vasantha Kumar):
+1. *Development (Vasantha Kumar ):*
    - I am  responsible for coding and implementing new features.
-   - Ensure that the deployment is seamless and aligns with the project requirements.
    - To contribute, follow these steps:
       1. Fork the project.
       2. Create your feature branch: git checkout -b feature/your-feature.
       3. Commit your changes: git commit -m 'Add some feature'.
       4. Push to the branch: git push origin feature/your-feature.
       5. Submit a pull request.

+2. *Deployment (Anthony Daniel Akash J):*
+   - The second team member is responsible for deploying the application on Azure services.
-      6. Ensure that the deployment is seamless and aligns with the project requirements.
+   - Ensure that the deployment is seamless and aligns with the project requirements.

-2. Documentation (Anthony Daniel Akash J):
+3. *Documentation and Demo (Rahul R):*
-   - The second team member is responsible for creating and updating the README file and demo screenshots.
+   - The third team member is responsible for creating and updating the README file, including demo screenshots, video, and voiceover.
    - To contribute, follow these steps:
       1. Fork the project.
       2. Create your documentation branch: git checkout -b documentation/README.md.
       3. Commit your changes: git commit -m 'Update documentation'.
       4. Push to the branch: git push origin documentation/README.md.
       5. Submit a pull request.

-3. Demo (Rahul):
-   - The third team member is responsible for creating video and voiceover.
-   - To contribute, follow these steps:
-     1. Fork the project.
-     2. Recording video when deploying project on Azure.
-     3. Give Voice over for the recorded Video.